Angelman syndrome: Prognosis

-Case reports from the United States first began appearing in the medical literature in the early 1980s.
-In 1987, it was first noted that around half of the children with AS have a small piece of chromosome 15 missing (chromosome 15q partial deletion).

 Society and culture

-Many poems in Richard Price's poetry collections Hand Held (1997), Lucky Day (2005), and Small World (2012) reflect on the disability of the poet's daughter, who has Angelman syndrome.
+Many poems in Richard Price's poetry collections Hand Held (1997), Lucky Day (2005), and Small World (2012) reflect on his daughter, who has Angelman syndrome.
+In October 2007, actor Colin Farrell publicly announced that his son has Angelman syndrome.
 In the 2011 Philippine drama series Budoy, the titular character and main protagonist Budoy Maniego (played by Filipino actor Gerald Anderson) is diagnosed with Angelman syndrome.